 - It can provide protection against other conditions, such as anemia, endometriosis, and endometrial and ovarian cancers (only combination birth controls pills)

 Getting started on the pill is simple.
-First, make a video visit appointment with an OB-GYN or midwife.
+First,

 During the visit, your doctor or midwife will talk with you about your health history, lifestyle and goals, and your different birth control pill options.
 Once a birth control pill is chosen, they’ll send a prescription to your pharmacy of choice.
 It’s that easy.